erikyao/erikyao.github.io/_posts/2016-10-12-building-gwava-environment-on-ubuntu-16-04.md

 ... and which version?

-Luckily, the [Availability and Requirements](http://bmcresnotes.biomedcentral.com/articles/10.1186/1756-0500-7-618#Sec16) section of a 2014 paper, _SPANDx: a genomics pipeline for comparative analysis of large haploid whole genome re-sequencing datasets_, indicates:
+Luckily, the [Availability and Requirements](http://bmcresnotes.biomedcentral.com/articles/10.1186/1756-0500-7-618#Sec16) section of a 2014 paper, _SPANDx: a genomics pipeline for comparative analysis of large haploid whole genome re-sequencing datasets_, indicated:

 > Other requirements: ...
 SAMtools 0.1.19, BEDTools 2.18.2...

-Yes, let's use `samtools 0.1.19`.
+Well, let's use `samtools 0.1.19`.
 (SMH...)
 And this time finally we can just use `apt install samtools`!
 Yikes!
 See [Ubuntu - samtools package](https://launchpad.net/ubuntu/+source/samtools) for more details.